Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Firewall and Firewall Rules

-GCP VPC Firewall rules are incoming or outgoing, not both.
+GCP VPC Firewall rules are either incoming or outgoing but cannot be both.
 A firewall rule has a specified protocol, ports, sources, and destinations.
 Implied and pre-populated rules are blocking outgoing TCP traffic on port 25 and blocking TCP, UDP, ICMP, and GRE.
-The Metadata server (169.254.169.254) is always kept accessible
+The Metadata server (169.254.169.254) is always kept accessible.

 The implied rules are allow egress and deny ingress.
 Firewall rules can only be applied to IPv4 address in CIDR format.
 A firewall rule must be associated with a VPC and cannot be shared between VPCs.
 Firewall rules are stateful, they cannot be configured to apply inconsistent rules to associated traffic.

-Firewall rules have several components: associated VPC, numerical priority, direction of the connection, action on match, defining the instance, source IP, source tags, source service account, protocols, and ports.
+Firewall rules have several components: the associated VPC, numerical priority, direction of the connection, action on match, defining the instance, source IP, source tags, source service account, protocols, and ports.

 ### VPC Network Peering